frdfsnlght/NASOdyssey/docs/index.md

 I used [these rubber feet](https://smile.amazon.com/gp/product/B07R55S3NS/) on the bottom of the case.

-The main rods come from Amazon in 180mm lengths.
-They need to be trimmed a little to 178mm.
-If you don't trim them, they might stick out of the bottom of the case and screw your table if you don't have feet on the case.
+The main rods I got from Amazon are actually "studs" in that they are not completely threaded.
+You only need threads on the last 5mm of each end so you can substitute fully threaded rods if you need to.

 ## Electronics